diyjac/SDC-P4/README.md

 #### 3.2.5 Lane Line Identification

-Now that we have transform our perspective view to a planar 'birds-eye' view, its time to identify the lane lines on the road surface.
+Now that we have transformed our perspective view to a planar 'birds-eye' view, its time to identify the lane lines on the road surface.
 We could just start by using the lane line estimates that we used for projection in the first place, but what is the fun in that?
 Instead, we will go ahead and use a histogram of the lane lines that we have already isolated using our **ImageFilter** module.

 ##### 3.2.5.1 Finding the Lane Line Base